Silentwarior112/GT-Trackmaps/README.md

 Various Gran Turismo Circuit map images in high quality and with separated layers.
-These can be used to create various texture assets for Gran Turismo Games.
+Images made with paint.net.
+The source .pdn files are used with [paint.net](https://getpaint.net/download.html) These can be used to create various texture assets for Gran Turismo Games.

 Each folder will contain the images corresponding to distinct styles found in the games.